seoulplay/seoulplay.github.io/category/museums.md

 _When:_ 10:00-18:00; closed on Mondays

-_Why:_ Introduction to Kim Whanki's abstract work.
+_Why:_ Introduction to Kim Whanki's lovely abstract work.

 ------